-- sending or displaying material that is pornographic or that some people may find offensive (including e-mails, text messages, video clips and images sent by mobile phone or posted on the internet); - d) unwelcome sexual advances or suggestive behaviour (which the harasser may perceive as harmless); - e) racist, sexist, homophobic or ageist jokes, or derogatory or stereotypical remarks about a particular ethnic or religious group or gender; - f) outing or threatening to out someone as gay or lesbian; - g) offensive e-mails, text messages or social media content; or - h) mocking, mimicking or belittling a person's disability. - 4.4 A person may be harassed even if they were not the intended "target".
+- 5.1 Harassment is when bullying or unwanted behaviour may be related to a relevant protected characteristic: age, sex, race, disability, religion, sexual orientation, gender reassignment, pregnancy and maternity, marriage and civil partnership or any personal characteristic of the individual, and may be persistent or an isolated incident.
+The key is that the actions or comments are viewed as demeaning and unacceptable to the recipient. - 5.2 Whether intentional or not, unwanted behaviour is harassment when it violates the person's dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment for the person. - 5.3 Harassment may include, for example: - unwanted physical conduct or "horseplay", including touching, pinching, pushing and grabbing; - continued suggestions for social activity after it has been made clear that such suggestions are unwelcome; - sending or displaying material that is pornographic or that some people may find offensive (including e-mails, text messages, video clips and images sent by mobile phone or posted on the internet); - unwelcome sexual advances or suggestive behaviour (which the harasser may perceive as harmless); - racist, sexist, homophobic or ageist jokes, or derogatory or stereotypical remarks about a particular ethnic or religious group or gender; - outing or threatening to out someone as gay or lesbian; - offensive e-mails, text messages or social media content; or - mocking, mimicking or belittling a person's disability. - 5.4 A person may be harassed even if they were not the intended "target".
 For example, a person may be harassed by racist jokes about a different ethnic group if the jokes create an offensive environment.